 - megavoltage (MV) cone beam CT (CBCT) imaging for the use in radiotherapy in collaboration with Varian Medical

 All projects consist of two stages.
 In the first part, extensive Monte Carlo simulations are performed in order to optimize the next experimental part.
 Our expertise lies in more than 10 years of experience running Monte Carlo simulations with the EGSnrc codes, however, we are fairly knowledgeable of other Monte Carlo codes, such as MCNPX and TOPAS.
 A large portion of our work is, however, experimental, and will be conducted in our experimental lab.

 What exactly is the XCITE Lab?

 The X-ray Cancer Imaging and Therapy Experimental Lab is a table-top x-ray system designed for x-ray imaging and therapy experiments.
-It is a self-shielded system consisting of an x-ray tube, x-ray imaging panel, a number of low- and high-energy x-ray spectrometers, and a rotation/translation stage for tomographic data acquisition.
-The system will be used by our lab for x-ray fluorescence CT, kilovoltage arc therapy, and dose-enhanced radiation therapy experiments.
+It is a self-shielded system consisting of an x-ray tube, x-ray imaging detectors (CsI and CZT), a number of low- and high-energy x-ray spectrometers, and rotation/translation stages for tomographic data acquisition.
+The system is used by our lab for x-ray fluorescence CT, photon-counting CT, kilovoltage arc therapy, and dose-enhanced radiation therapy experiments.
 We are happy to share the time on the system with you, so please do not hesitate to contact us.